somnambulist-tech/collection/README.md

  * `sortUsing()` apply a callback to sort the Collection, creates new keys
  * `sum()` sum values in collection, optionally by key or callable
  * `toArray()` convert to an array, cascades through values casting sub-Collections to array
+ * `toQueryString()` convert to a HTTP query string, casts all elements to array first
  * `toJson()` convert to a JSON string, uses toArray() internally
  * `transform()` applies the callback to all items returning a new Collection with the same keys and the values from the callback
  * `trim()` remove whitespace surrounding all values